raappid/template-web-app-basic/README.md

 #### Features
 - No Frontend Framework is used.
 The choice is yours.
 - Styling is Powered by [Sass](http://sass-lang.com/)
-- Api is powered by [Express](http://expressjs.com/)
+- API is powered by [Express](http://expressjs.com/)
 - For Development
     - Live reload.
     - Unit Testing with Karma and Code coverage support.
-    - E2E testing configured with protractor.
+    - E2E Automated testing configured with [Protractor](http://www.protractortest.org/#/).
+Yes It can be used with non-angular apps.
     - Continuous Integration (CI) configured to be used with [Travis CI](https://travis-ci.org/)

 - Configured to release project to Github.